-- 17C.200.050 Street Tree Requirements: Updated TABLE 17C.200.050-1 to conform with current city practices for the Individual Planting Area in the Downtown Zone. - 17D.010.020 Concurrency Test: The section was amended to clarify and explain the concurrency review process. - 17D.010.030 Certificate of Capacity: The section was amended to clarify how and when capacity is reserved for permitted development. - 17D.075.180 Appendix A Impact Fee Schedule: The impact fee schedule was amended to include the latest data from the 11th edition of the Trip Generation Manual to include attached housing. - 17G.020.040 Amendment Frequency: Code amended to remove irrelevant information. - 17G.061.010 Summary of Land Use Application Procedures: Table 17G.61.010-1 Summary of Application Types and Requirements has been amended to correct the application type for a building permit not requiring SEPA.
-These have always been Excluded permits, but the Building Opportunity for Housing update inadvertently classified them as a Type I permit. - 17G.061.320 Notice of Decision: The language in section C has been amended for clarity and to fix grammatical errors. - 17G.070.030 Development Standards: Section F (1) Lot Size Transition has been removed to be consistent with the current development code. - 17H.010.130 Alleys: Section B language has been updated to clarify when parking spaces shall be accessed from the alley and section H has been updated to remove unnecessary language regarding fire access.
+- 17C.200.050 Street Tree Requirements: Updated TABLE 17C.200.050-1 to conform with current city practices for the Individual Planting Area in the Downtown Zone. - 17D.010.020 Concurrency Test: The section was amended to clarify and explain the concurrency review process. - 17D.010.030 Certificate of Capacity: The section was amended to clarify how and when capacity is reserved for permitted development. - 17D.075.180 Appendix A Impact Fee Schedule: The impact fee schedule was amended to include the latest data from the 11th edition of the Trip Generation Manual to include attached housing. - 17G.020.040 Amendment Frequency: Code amended to remove irrelevant information. - Section 17G.061.010 Summary of Land Use Application Procedures: Table 17G.061.010-1 Summary Of Application Types And Requirements has been amended to correct the application type for building without a permit. - 17G.061.320 Notice of Decision: The language in section C has been amended for clarity and to fix grammatical errors. - 17G.070.030 Development Standards: Section F (1) Lot Size Transition has been removed to be consistent with the current development code. - 17H.010.130 Alleys: Section B language has been updated to clarify when parking spaces shall be accessed from the alley and section H has been updated to remove unnecessary language regarding fire access.